oraclechinaappdev/CloudNative_Mobile/Mobile Service and App/403-MobileLab.md

    - Change the endpoint url to match your own API: Search for `/mobile/custom/LoyaltyManagementAPI` and replace all occurrences with `/mobile/custom/LoyaltyManagementAPI0X`(0X is your own postfix, e.g.: 01).

-   - Change the product information connector references in the code
+   - Change the Product Management connector references in the code
      - Search for `TestDriveACCSPtMgtConnectorAPI` and replace all occurrences with `TestDriveACCSPtMgtConnectorAPI0X` (0X is your own postfix, e.g.: 01).

+   - Change the QR Code connector references in the code
+     - Search for `TestDriveACCSCtdQRConnectorAPI` and replace all occurrences with `TestDriveACCSCtdQRConnectorAPI0X` (0X is your own postfix, e.g.: 01).

+   - Change the Process Offer connector references in the code
+     - Search for `TestDriveICSConnectorAPI` and replace all occurrences with `TestDriveICSConnectorAPI0X` (0X is your own postfix, e.g.: 01).

 4. Repack and upload: Put `package.json` file and `loyaltymanagementapi.js` file back into the original zip pack, navigate to the 'Implementation' tab of the current custom API, then click on “Upload an implementation archive” and select the updated zip pack `loyaltymanagementapi_1.0.zip`.